 The Diva is one of the toughest peers.
 Lack of criticism combined with a lot of sensitivity make this a biting time bomb in the office.
 Just 33% of all employees enjoy the luxury of working in a single office.
 The rest splits the office with at least one other person.
 The Diva personality needs the undivided attention of all those present.
 Like the self-proponent, the Diva also likes to be at the centre of the action.

-First of all, the female character Diva does not mean that only women can be assigned to this type of colleague.
-There are also male representatives of these “species”.
+First of all, the female character Diva does not mean that only women can be assigned to this office personality type.
+There are also male representatives of these species.
 Regardless of gender, the Diva can be characterised as follows: the diva loves it when everything revolves around it and gets the attention of everyone else.
-This egocentrism ensures that it is very similar to the self-proponent, but with this faithfully follows the motto ‘there could only be one of a kind’.
+This egocentrism ensures that this personality is very similar to the self-proponent.

-At the same time, it is also clear that the Diva is only conditionally capable of working in a team – certainly not if they subordinate themselves and leave others the precedent.
+At the same time, it is also clear that the Divas are only conditionally capable of working in a team – certainly not if they subordinate themselves and leave others the precedent.
 Even worse, they realise it only when they meet another Diva.
 For the rest of the workforce, the following applies: heads down! there might be shrapnel flying.
-Since the Diva is an incredibly dominant, but also vulnerable, character, she does not tolerate any competition.
-Staffing staff who attach great importance to a balanced working environment should therefore always ensure that the divisions are strictly separated from each other.
+Since they are incredibly dominant, but also vulnerable, character, they do not tolerate any competition.
+Therefore, staffing personnel that value balanced working environment should ensure clear separation of responsibilities.

 - Quickly in a bad mood

 - Is extremely convinced of his / her ‘infallibility’